shural/qcoin/README.md

 * Code review/inspection
 * Dev ULT review

    Out of question the importance of Dev ULT.
-However it's essentially incorrect to measure the quality of Dev ULT by code coverage.
+However it's incorrect to measure the quality of Dev ULT ONLY by code coverage.
 Intuitively, this is just not right - the quality of art of programming cannot be judged by some stupid cold tools.
+Even setting a hard level of coverage would be inducing undesired behaviors.
 Martin Fowler explained in [readable language](https://www.martinfowler.com/bliki/TestCoverage.html) that test coverage is simply for finding untested code rather than as a measurement of quality.
+The AssertionFree testing is just hilarious about 100% coverage but testing nothing.
+Another example of 100% coverage but not telling the truth of quality is that the code logic itself is incomplete so a 100% coverage only takes care of the existing code.
+In the same blog, Martin talks about two conditions of enough testing:

+      * You rarely get bugs that escape into production AND
+      * You are rarely hesitant to change some code for fear it will cause production bugs.

+   Said that, code coverage is still a good reference.
+A very low ULT coverage is very concerning.
+But note the subtle difference between expecting a high level of coverage and requiring one.
+This is exactly like when PM requests 98% PR and they would just get a number around that.

+   For Dev ULT which is white box test, developer should know the best (if not, the team should) the amount of testing necessary depends on a number of factors, and the developer is expected to know those factors better than others – it’s his/her code after all.
+There is no single, simple, answer, and the developer is expected to be smart enough to handle the truth and work with that.

 * Smart validation review
+* Validation plan review

+   Some of these activities involve automatic tools to measure certain aspect of quality (e.g., code coverage, complexity).
+This will possibly help a quickly converged concensus, however there are many cases it cannot and therefore the review of a team consisting of experienced members is required.

+   There are many other activities that reflect the sense of quality.
+Below are some examples.
+Simple results can be used to check the quality automatically.

+* Continuous integration as check-ins of smaller granularity
+* Accuracy of documentation
+* ......

 # Consensus protocol
 There are a few considerations in this design of consensus protocol (in other words, rules to enforce in the crypto economy).